MEET OUR SCHOOL BOARD MEMBERS

 Director of Operations

-Adreanna received her teaching credential, Master's in School Counseling, and Pupil Personnel Services Credential from California Lutheran University.
-She is in the process of completing her Administrative Services Credential.
-Adreanna lives in Moorpark with her husband, son, and daughter.
-They enjoy taking weekend adventures, especially up the CA 1, all things Disney, and spending time with family and friends.
+Adreanna received her teaching credential, Master's, Pupil Personnel Services Credential, and Administrative Services Credential from California Lutheran University.
+She lives in Moorpark with her husband and children.
+They enjoy weekend adventures, especially up the CA 1, all things Disney, and spending time with family and friends.

 Geoffrey Frankl grew up in Southern California and bounced between Los Angeles County and